shivanshisharma/WriteBot/README.md

 It will ask for 6 arguments, the address of the Raspberry Pi 3 (server) and port, and the address of the Raspberry Pi 2 (mic client) and port.

-4. Build and run the android application on a simulator or real device.
+4. Under `My Application` build and run the android application on a simulator or real device.

-5.